Hero image showing a color wheel with complementary colors highlighted.

 The Science of Colors

-Our perception of color stems from light waves interacting with our eyes and brain.
-The color spectrum includes all colors visible to the human eye.
-It ranges from red, with longer wavelengths, to violet, with shorter ones.
-Primary colors red, blue, and yellow, are the building blocks for other hues.
-Mixing them yields secondary colors like green, orange, and purple, and the mix goes on to tertiary colors.
-It broadens the designer's palette.
+Our perception of color stems from light waves that interact with our eyes and brain, and the color spectrum is made up of all colors that are visible to the human eye and ranges from red, with longer wavelengths, to violet, with shorter ones.
+The primary colors, red, blue, and yellow, are the building blocks for other hues, and mixing them gives secondary colors like green, orange, and purple, and the mix goes on to tertiary colors—and so broadens the designer's palette.

 Color Harmony

-Simple harmonies include monochromatic schemes (variations in lightness and saturation of a single color) and analogous schemes (use colors that sit next to each other on the color wheel).
-These schemes are safe and guarantee visual coherence.
+Simple harmonies include monochromatic schemes (variations in lightness and saturation of a single color) and analogous schemes (ones that use colors that sit next to each other on the color wheel)—and these schemes are safe and guarantee visual coherence.

 Color Context

-Colors change in appearance and significance with their context.
-The same color can look different when its surroundings have a contrast effect.
-In design, selecting colors requires consideration of both individual colors and their relationship with others in the layout.
+Colors change in appearance—and significance—with their context, and the same color can look different when its surroundings have a contrast effect going on, and to pick the best color choices for your design solution calls for you to consider both individual colors and their relationship with other colors in the layout.

-Cultural context also plays a role.
-Colors have different meanings in different cultures.
-For instance, white indicates purity in many Western cultures, while it's a color of grief in some Eastern cultures.
-You must be aware of these cultural connotations, especially in international settings.
+There’s another factor at play, too, and that’s cultural context, which plays a role because colors have different meanings in different cultures—like white, which indicates purity in many Western cultures, but it's a color of grief and mourning in some Eastern cultures—and so you’ll need to be aware of these cultural connotations, especially in international settings.

 Contrast and Accessibility